Kong/CustomerSuccess/README.md

 ## Requirements

 As with any software, there are some prerequisists that must be met.
-At the very minimum you need to know the Admin API URL and the KONG_ADMIN_TOKEN value used to communicate with the Admin API.
+At the very minimum you need to know the Admin API URL and the KONG_ADMIN_TOKEN value used to communicate with the Admin API, and jq.

 **KICK** runs in a bash shell, so either a Mac or a Linux machine are necessary to execute the script.